-Organisers have until 31 March 2025 to deliver their activity.
-By end of 2024, your activity should either be approved for delivery or at least 70% complete.
+Organisers have until 31 March 2026 to deliver their activity.
+By end of 2025, your activity should either be approved for delivery or at least 70% complete.

 Organisers can access information and resources to support their activity planning and will be assigned a dedicated member of the CSC Alumni Team who will provide guidance and support.
-You are expected to attend one of two information sessions which will provide general information on organising your activity.
+You must attend one of two information sessions which will provide general information on this year's ACEF.

-Commonwealth Alumni Associations are expected to adhere to the CSC Code of Conduct for Alumni and the CSC Code of Conduction for Alumni Associations.
-Any complaints received or issues in relation to the behaviour of organisers will be taken very seriously and any behaviour which does not adhere to the expectations and values expected of Commonwealth Alumni as outlined in CSC Code of Conduct for Alumni and Alumni Associations will be investigated.
-Engagement in this and other Commonwealth Scholarship activities may be terminated at any time in relation to unsatisfactory conduct.
+Commonwealth Alumni are expected to adhere to the CSC Code of Conduct for Alumni.
+Any complaints received or issues in relation to the behaviour of ACEF organisers will be taken very seriously and any behaviour which does not adhere to the expectations and values expected of Commonwealth Alumni as outlined in CSC Code of Conduct for Alumni will be investigated.
+Engagement in ACEF and other Commonwealth Scholarship activities may be terminated at any time in relation to unsatisfactory conduct.